iohzrd/follow/README.md

 On first boot, we instantiate a new "Identity" object, which is ultimately saved to disk via SQLite.

-Most of the identity logic is contained:
+Most of the identity logic is contained in:
 `src/modules/identity.js`

 Identity object structure: